 ‘We are the only creature on this planet which chooses and manipulates its own appearance.
 This isn’t something new.
 Human beings have been altering their appearance for as long as there have been human beings.
 Nor is customising the body freakish or even exceptional.
 No society has ever been found where appearance is dictated only by genetic inheritance.
 Everywhere, to be normal, acceptable and attractive is to do certain things to your body - rubbing bright red mud into the hair, cutting intricate patterns of scars in your skin, wearing a suit and tie, etc. - which defy and subvert what nature intended.

 ‘Having left behind the dictatorship of fashion, able to choose between dozens of different styletribes - or, increasingly, to simply go it alone as unique, extraordinary individuals - we stand at an unprecedented point in human history.
 Never before have we had such choice and possibility in how to look/be.
-Never before has the customized body been so unfettered in its potential metamorphosis. p.9
+Never before has the customized body been so unfettered in its potential metamorphosis.'

 ‘Imagine the confusion of a group of Martians on a visit to our planet.
 Touching down in the Mount Hagen area of New Guinea they see a long line of women all with identical red, blue and white faces.
 Stopping off in the Amazon, they observe members of the Tchikrin tribe with red limbs and black torsos.
-In the Sudan amongst the Nuba peoples they see men with bodies which are white on side, black on the other and women with either red or yellow bodies.
+In the Sudan amongst the Nuba peoples they see men with bodies which are white on one side, black on the other and women with either red or yellow bodies.
 Setting down in New York’s East Village they encounter a group of vibrantly multi-coloured Punks and in London, a gathering of deathly white, vampiric Goths with huge, black skull-like eyes and jet black lips.

 So what colour are human beings?

 Innately very dull creatures human beings have always striven to and often succeeded at making themselves one of the most colourful and decorated of all species.’